 Add in melted butter and stir until batter is smooth and no streaks of butter remain.

-Pour into prepared loaf pan and bake for 60-65 minutes, or until a toothpick inserted into the center comes out clean.
+Pour into prepared loaf pan and bake for about 60 minutes, or until a toothpick inserted into the center comes out clean.

 Turn loaf out onto a wire rack to cool completely before slicing.